Emanuel Mendel

 Mendel is remembered for the introduction of duboisine, an extract from the Australian plant Dubosia myoporoides, as a treatment for Parkinson's disease.
 Also, he conducted important studies of epilepsy and progressive paralysis.

 Among his medical writings was a textbook on psychiatry titled Leitfaden der Psychiatrie für Studirende der Medizin (1902), later translated into English and published as "Text-book of psychiatry : A psychological study of insanity for practitioners and students".
 Also, he was founder and publisher of the neurological/psychiatric magazine Neurologisches Centralblatt.

+His monograph, Die Manie – Eine Monographie was very influential to the study of mania and provided the first descriptions of hypomania.
+This work would later be built on by Emil Kraepelin on his texts on bipolar disorder, then called manic-depressive illness.

 Mendel was interested in politics, and was a member of the Reichstag from 1877 to 1881.